 Just imagine what walking alongside Jesus must have been like!
 To be chosen was thrilling, but at the same time overwhelming.
 For three years a select band of twelve men listened to their Teacher speak about concepts they were unable to fully understand.
 They must have been shocked, stunned, and amazed as they watched Jesus heal the sick, raise the dead and cast out demons with just a word!

+The parables Jesus spoke were baffling to the priests as well as to John, the fisherman who became known as John the Revelator.
 John was born in Bethsaida and he was the son of Zebedee and Salome.
-He came in contact with Jesus at the age of twenty five as he worked as a fisherman around the Sea of Galilee.
-John the Revelator was not John the Baptist, who had been beheaded.
-This John was known as the Revelator who followed and believed in the words of John the Baptist.
+He came in contact with Jesus at the age of twenty five while he was working as a fisherman around the Sea of Galilee.
+John the Revelator was not John the Baptist, the Baptist eventually gets beheaded.
+This John was known as the Revelator who believed in the words of John the Baptist.
 God chose John to write about the deity of the Christ, and the final book of Revelation.

 After the overthrow of Jerusalem, many were preaching and denying that Jesus was the Son of God.
 John wrote this book at the end of the first century to dispute those false teachers.
 According to the Book of Martyrs, John was miraculously kept alive by God when the Roman’s boiled him in oil.
 Undoubtedly, God anointed John and covered him with immense favor.